BawdyAnarchist/quBSD/Future_Development.md

 qb-update - Update rootjails, create snapshots

-qb-list - [-e] (evaluate) option to check jail-param combos for validity.
+qb-list or qb-edit - [-e] (evaluate) option to check jail-param combos for validity.

+qb-autosnap and qb-snap
+	- you might review that to see if listing the autosnaps could be improved on a per-jail basis
+	- either that, or just remove the list function entirely and roll into qb-list
+	- I'm really thinking that "autosnap" should just be a specific case of the general qb-snap

 qb-mvpn - Mullvad VPN: Query and parse mullvad server json; apply to VPN